meta-care/fit-to-sheets/README.md

 - Click on [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) and create one.
 The only field you need to enter is the name and the email address.
 You can skip everything else.

 - From the [Credentials page](https://console.cloud.google.com/apis/credentials), click 'Create Credentials', and 'OAuth client ID'.
 Find and select the Fitness API.
 Then choose Web Application as the application type.
-The redirect URL is https://script.google.com/macros/d/{SCRIPTID}/usercallback Replace {SCRIPTID} with the actual Script ID you made a note of above.
+The redirect URL is https://script.google.com/macros/d/SCRIPTID/usercallback Replace 'SCRIPTID' with the actual Script ID you made a note of above.
 After adding this, make a note of the Client ID and Client Secret.

 - Go back to the apps script project and paste the code from [Code.gs](https://github.com/meta-care/fit-to-sheets/blob/main/Code.gs) into the code window.